Uri Bar-Lev: El Al Flight 219

 On September 6, 1970, Bar-Lev was the pilot of El Al Flight 219 from Tel Aviv to New York via Amsterdam.
 He was made aware that four suspicious people were trying to board the plane.
 Bar-Lev insisted that two of the suspects not be allowed to board, and the two others be questioned.
 He also asked that the air-marshal be seated with him in the cockpit during the flight.
 Once the hijackers, Patrick Argüello and Leila Khaled, threatened the crew and passengers, Bar-Lev took control of the flight and threw the plane into a dive.
 This lowered the plane’s altitude making any explosion or damage less dangerous and knocked the hijackers to the ground.
 The air marshal killed Arguello and Khaled was arrested after passing out as a result of the dramatic shift in air pressure.
-She wrote in her memoir that she was forcefully subdued, but that was never the case.

 Flight 219 was the fifth flight hijacked in that one week of September 1970.

 Israeli air command told Bar-Lev to fly the plane to Tel Aviv, but he was concerned for the welfare of an injured flight attendant, and the two air marshals, and instead brought the plane to London.
 Bar-Lev and the crew were detained for hours, questioned by the British police.
 He was later sanctioned for this decision as well as the decision to have the air marshal fly in the cockpit with him.

 Bar-Lev and the crew were celebrated by the Conference of Presidents of Major American Jewish Organizations in December 1970.